projectcontour/contour/site/content/docs/main/configuration.md

 The leader election configuration block configures how a deployment with more than one Contour pod elects a leader.
 The Contour leader is responsible for updating the status field on Ingress and HTTPProxy documents.
 In the vast majority of deployments, only the `configmap-name` and `configmap-namespace` fields should require any configuration.

+_Note:_ Configuring leader election via the configuration file is deprecated, please use the `contour serve` command line flags instead.

 | Field Name          | Type          | Default          | Description                                                                                                                                                                          |
 | ------------------- | ------------- | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |